NsfwSpy/NsfwSpy.js/nsfwspy-node/README.md

 ```

 ### Load the Model
-Before starting to use NsfwSpy, the [model](https://github.com/NsfwSpy/NsfwSpy.js/tree/main/models/mobilenet-v1.0.0) should be loaded, ideally from your hosted site or as local files on your system.
-NsfwSpy by default uses a publically hosted model in an S3 bucket, but we cannot ensure this will be available forever and should not be used in production systems.
+Before starting to use NsfwSpy, the [model](https://github.com/NsfwSpy/NsfwSpy.js/tree/main/models/mobilenet-v1.0.0) should be loaded from your hosted site or as local files on your system.

 **Hosted files**
 ```typescript